 During which time he has gained extensive investment experience across a broad range of markets.
 Cameron is also qualified as a geologist and worked in the mining industry, including at the Ballarat gold mine, for several years before moving into finance.

 Cameron has a Bachelor of Applied Science (Honours) from Federation University and is RG146 compliant to provide financial advice.
-Since 2016, Cameron moved to Buninyong and has been working as a financial adviser in and around Ballarat and continues to help his clients through building wealth, wealth protection and simplifying all their financial matters.
+Since 2016, Cameron moved to Buninyong and has been working as a financial adviser in and around Ballarat and continues to help his clients build & protect their wealth and simplify all their financial matters.

 Tanner was born and raised in Ballarat, where he is involved in the local community through his passion for sports; golf, tennis and basketball.

 Tanner graduated from Victoria University, where he completed a Bachelor of Business majoring in Banking & Finance and then went on to complete his Advanced Diploma of Financial Planning.

 Tanner commenced his career in the financial planning industry, as a paraplanner, where he worked alongside advisers to create strategies and prepare financial plans for both retail and wholesale clients.

 After gaining extensive experience with multiple advisers, Tanner started working as a financial adviser, where he engages with his clients to provide a comprehensive financial plan to build, simplify and protect their wealth.